Many students work hard but feel like their progress is slow. They

 3. Studying Without Clear Learning Goals

-spend 30 minutes rearranging notes, 30 minutes reading familiar pages, and 60
+rearranging notes, 30 minutes reading familiar pages, and 60 minutes

 Why it hurts